devdotbo/merke-am-mono/docs/claude/front-end-evaluation-summary.md

 1. Review each detailed analysis document
 2. Create JIRA tickets from the prioritized issues
-3. Start with Phase 1 foundation improvements
+3. Start with Priority Level 1 foundation improvements
 4. Set up monitoring for key metrics
 5. Implement quick wins for immediate impact